eduingles/coap-eap-noob/README.md

 (For additional instructions, see [README](https://github.com/eduingles/coap-eap-controller))

 ## Increase stack size in Zolertia Firefly
-This implementation requires _at least_ 512 bytes of stack space.
-Since the default value for Zolertia Firefly is currently 256, it needs to be increased before compiling.
+This implementation requires more than 2 Kilobytes of stack space.
+Since the default value for Zolertia Firefly is currently 2 Kilobytes, it needs to be increased before compiling.

 1. Move to directory _contiki-ng/arch/cpu/cc2538/_
-2. In the file _startup-gcc.c_, increase stack size from 256 to 512
+2. In the file _startup-gcc.c_, increase stack size from 256 to 512.
+It will allow 4 Kilobytes of stack: 256 * 8 Bytes (uint64_t).

 __Default:__
 ```C++